statisticsnorway/forbruk-nets-app/README.md

 # forbruk-nets-app
-Get and handle csv-files containing transactions from NETS
+Collect and handle csv-files containing transactions from NETS